An applicant for licensure must:

-In addition to providing the materials required in subdivision 1, an applicant credentialed in another jurisdiction must request that the appropriate government body in each jurisdiction in which the applicant holds or held an occupational therapy credential send a letter to the commissioner that verifies the applicant's credentials.
-Except as provided in section 148.6418, a license shall not be issued until the commissioner receives letters verifying each of the applicant's credentials.
-Each letter must include the applicant's name and date of birth, credential number and date of issuance, a statement regarding investigations pending and disciplinary actions taken or pending against the applicant, current status of the credential, and the terms under which the credential was issued.
+In addition to providing the materials required in subdivision 1, an applicant credentialed in another jurisdiction must request that the appropriate government body in each jurisdiction in which the applicant holds or held an occupational therapy credential provide documentation to the board that verifies the applicant's credentials.
+Except as provided in section 148.6418, a license must not be issued until the board receives verification of each of the applicant's credentials.
+Each verification must include the applicant's name and date of birth, credential number and date of issuance, a statement regarding investigations pending and disciplinary actions taken or pending against the applicant, current status of the credential, and the terms under which the credential was issued.

 (a) The board shall approve, approve with conditions, or deny licensure.
 The board shall act on an application for licensure according to paragraphs (b) to (d).

 (b) The board shall determine if the applicant meets the requirements for licensure.
-The board, or the advisory council at the board's request, may investigate information provided by an applicant to determine whether the information is accurate and complete.
+The board may investigate information provided by an applicant to determine whether the information is accurate and complete.